tumbleshack/CarriesCloset/README.md

 ```
 ## ActionMailer for Confirmation Emails
 - You can preview a sample email at http://localhost:3000/rails/mailers/user_mailer/ by clicking on new email.
-- Make sure you have copied the environment variables that contain the GMAIL account info from `example.env` into your `.env` file.
+- Accessing Environment Variables Containing GMAIL Account info:
+    - Make a copy of `config\EXAMPLE_local_env.yml` in the config file and rename it just `local_env.yml`.
+This way the SMTP settings will have access to the GMAIL login info.
 - When you hit the create request button,
     - you can see the html and text versions of the confirmation email in your terminal.
     - you should also receive the actual email from Carrie's Closet (carries.closet.confirmations@gmail.com) at the email address you entered on the form, so make sure you enter       a valid address.
-- If you want to temporarily turn off emails from sending (you'll still be able to see them in you terminal):
+- If you want to temporarily disable email deliveries (you'll still be able to see them in you terminal):
     1. navigate to `config\environments\development.rb`
     2. search for the line `config.action_mailer.perform_deliveries = true`
     3. change it to `config.action_mailer.perform_deliveries = false`